blancatech28/tutorial/README.md

  jas
 them no here from us

-coding is fun but trouble
+coding is fun but troubled